KaiyangZhou/deep-person-reid/README.rst

    :target: https://github.com/KaiyangZhou/deep-person-reid/blob/master/LICENSE

-Torchreid is a library built on `PyTorch <https://pytorch.org/>`_ for deep-learning person re-identification.
+Torchreid is a library for deep-learning person re-identification in `PyTorch <https://pytorch.org/>`_.

 It features: